Neofinetia falcata, the Japanese Warrior orchid

 VERY tropical; no shipping into subfreezing cold.

-A member of the Vanda Alliance, this Japanese Wind Orchid is considered a miniature that is a fairly easy grower for those who like interesting flowers but are short on space.
+A member of the Vanda Alliance, this Japanese Wind Orchid is a true miniature that is a fairly easy grower for those who like interesting flowers but are short on space.

 usually very fragrant, especially at night.
 These are monopodial, with